-In an Enterprise deployment, the softphones use DNS SRV records to receive service through a preferred cluster of two or more MiVBs with access to a backup MiVB.
+In an Enterprise deployment, the softphones use DNS SRV records to receive service through an MiVB with access to a backup MiVB.

 The following figure shows a deployment in which DNS resiliency for the MiCollab Client softphones is supported by a MiVB cluster.